OfficeDev/office-js-docs-pr/docs/design/using-office-ui-fabric-react.md

   }
   ```

 Save your changes.
-The add-in task pane that's open in Word automatically updates to show the `ButtonPrimaryExample` React component.
-Notice that the default text and button at the bottom of the task pane contains the text and primary button that's defined within `ButtonPrimaryExample`.
+In Word, notice that the default text and button at the bottom of the task pane automatically updates to show the UI that's defined by the `ButtonPrimaryExample` React component.

 ![Screenshot of the Word application with the Insert text... button and preceeding text highlighted](../images/word-task-pane-with-react-component.png)